 The Chair of the group or his/her representative will report back to GRSP on the progress of work on regular basis.

-D. Work plan and time schedule
+D. Work plan and time schedule until December 2027

 Task 1 – Identify and present a map of issues which should be addressed by regulatory upgrades directly vs gaps where more research is needed regarding equitable protection – Report to GRSP in December 2023.